egidehirwa/portfolio/README.md

 This is my first full project combining React and TailwindCSS.

+## BugFixes

+- The imgUrl was not showing because i was using a string literal instead of a template string.
+To fix this, i changed src="{imgUrl}" to src={imgUrl}.

 ## Interesting Facts

 The projects section is housed as json in the